 “TSU finished the main part of the project in December 2021.
 Currently, the results have been sent to Canada.
 The final results will be known later, when other countries’ results will be fully processed,” says Veronika Dibrova.
 “Participating in international projects is very important to us, we develop and foster international ties to promote TSU in the international scientific community and demonstrate that Tomsk is a strong research center.”

-“It is time for large-scale projects with international participation.
+Professor Zoya Rezanova, deputy head of the TSU Laboratory of Linguistic Anthropology, says that the ENRO project is very close to her team in spirit and coincides with one of their research areas.“It is time for large-scale projects with international participation.
 Comparing our native language with another or how speakers of other languages acquire it using Big Data allows us to identify more new aspects in our native language,” says Professor Rezanova.
 “Comparative analysis is the leading methodology that powers a lot of projects working with Big Data, and coordinating research methods helps to increase the scientific attributability and accuracy of the project.”

-“This international project gave us the instruments to start our own multilingual project.
+After assessing ENRO’s potential, the laboratory staff discussed replicating the experiment for the Russian language with the project’s research team.“This international project gave us the instruments to start our own multilingual project.
 We want to conduct a similar experiment for other countries and other universities around the world,” says Professor Rezanova.
 “A project similar to ENRO will become one of the network research projects planned by our laboratory.”